Minerapp/dependency-diff/README.md

 # dependency-diff
-Generate Bash npm install commands from the diff of two package.json files
+Generate npm install commands or objects from the diff of two package.json files